 Of course this study was done on mice, so we don’t yet know the same thing happens in women, and although we know gonadotrophin hormones are often raised in women with PCOS, blocking these hormones can help manage some symptoms but may not necessarily mean a cure.
 The drug suggested, which is commonly used in IVF, would prevent ovulation altogether so we don’t know the affect this would have on fertility.

-Presented by Dr. Paul Yong We’re sorry, this content is only available to current IIRRM Members.
-Please Log In below or […]
+Presented by Dr. Paul Yong This content is only available to current IIRRM Members.
+Please Log in below or click […]

 This Grand Rounds Dr Neil Johnson explores the use of HSG with Lipiodol which has shown fertility benefit particularly in endometriosis patients.
 Minimally-invasive and well tolerated by women the outcomes of a recent multi-centre randomized controlled trial was also published and presented last year at the WCE2017 (World Congress on Endometriosis).

 Endometriosis: a high-risk population for major chronic diseases?
-June 2018 Journal Club with Dr. Joseph Stanford View Article Discussed : “Endometriosis: […]
+Presented by Dr. Joseph Stanford Download Article: “Endometriosis: a high-risk population […]

 Endometriosis in Adolescents By Dr. Patrick Yeung Learning Outcomes: State the incidence of endometriosis in teens with dysmenorrhea.
 Understand […]